Back to Blog

 Housing Reality: Where Expectations Break

-Housing is one of the most misunderstood parts of moving to Spain.
-In major cities, demand from local and international renters creates real competition.
+Housing is one of the most misunderstood aspects of relocating to Spain.
+In major cities, demand—especially from international renters—creates real competition.

 Landlords often require: